-We completed in our Phase 1a clinical trial of our lead product candidate trials to date, bexotegraph in healthy volunteers, and, with the exception of a number of reported minor adverse events, the product candidate was observed to be well-tolerated across all doses in 71 trial participants.
-In addition, we announced positive interim data from our first Phase 2a INTEGRIS-IPF trial in July 2022, January 2023 and May 2023 in which bexotegraph was observed to be well-tolerated over a treatment period of at least 12 weeks, and up to 40 weeks, in the 89 patients treated with bexotegraph.
-In September 2023, we announced positive interim data from INTEGRIS-PSC, a Phase 2a clinical trial of bexotegraph in patients with primary sclerosing cholangitis and suspected moderate to severe liver fibrosis.
-The trial met its primary and secondary endpoints demonstrating that bexotegraph was well tolerated over a 12-week treatment period and its plasma concentrations increased with dose.
+In our clinical trials to date, bexotegragt has been generally well tolerated.
 However, if significant adverse events or other side effects are observed in any of our ongoing or future clinical trials, we may have difficulty recruiting patients to our clinical trials, patients may drop out of our trials, or we may be required to abandon the trials or our development efforts altogether.
-In addition, in our ongoing Phase 2a clinical trials, we are evaluating bexotegraph administered with approved IPF agents.
-We have completed a Phase 1a study evaluating one-way interaction of bexotegraph on nintedanib or pirfenidone, concluding that clinical safety and pharmacokinetic data indicate that no dose adjustments are needed for nintedanib or pirfenidone when combined with bexotegraph.
+In addition, in our ongoing Phase 2a clinical trials, we are evaluating bexotegragt administered with approved IPF agents.
+We have completed a Phase 1a study evaluating one-way interaction of bexotegragt on nintedanib or pirfenidone, concluding that clinical safety and pharmacokinetic data indicate that no dose adjustments are needed for nintedanib or pirfenidone when combined with bexotegragt.
 However, we may encounter unexpected drug-drug interactions in our planned trials, and may be required to further test these candidates, including additional drug-drug interaction studies, which may be expensive, time-consuming and result in delays to our programs.